datapractice/machinelearners/ch7_subjects/ch_learning_subjects.md

 The somewhat vacillating presence of neural nets in the machine learning literature itself finds parallels in the fortunes of individual machine learners.
 Yann LeCun's work on optical character recognition during 1980-1990s is said to have discovered the back-propagation algorithm at the same time as Rumelhart, Hinton and Williams [@Rumelhart_1986].
 His implementations in `LeNet` led many academic machine learning  competitions during the 1990s.
 In 2007, Andrew Ng could casually observe that neural nets _were_ the best, but in  2014, LeCun find himself working on machine learning at Facebook [@Gomes_2014].
 Similarly, the cognitive psychologist Geoffrey Hinton's involvement in the early 1980s work on connectionist learning procedures in neural nets and subsequently on 'deep learning nets' [@Hinton_2006] delivers him to Google in 2013.
 These trajectories between academic research and industry are not unusual.
 Many of the techniques in machine learning have been incorporated into companies later acquired by other larger companies.
 Even if there is no spin-off company to be acquired, machine learners themselves have been assigned key positions in many industry settings.
 Corinna Cortes, co-inventor with Vladimir Vapnik of the  support vector machine, heads research at Google New York.
 Ng himself in 2014 began work as chief scientist for the Chinese search engine, Baidu leading a team of AI researchers specializing in 'deep learning,' the contemporary incarnation of neural nets [@Hof_2014].
 In 2011, Ng led a neural net-based project at Google that had, among other things, detected cats  in millions of hours of Youtube videos.[^8.3] In recent years, (2012-2015), work on neural nets has again intensified, most prominently in association with social media platforms, but also in the increasingly common speech and face recognition systems found in everyday services and devices.
 Many of these neural nets are like `kittydar`, but implemented on a much larger and more distributed scale (for instance, in classifying videos on Youtube).

+Finally, neural nets also figure the vicissitudes of human machine learners quite well.
+They test machine learners for their capacity to understand how models relate to data, and they test them in relation to their knowledge and experience of how of to craft and to regularize the parameters of models in a given situation.
+Perhaps more profoundly, they figure a much more deeply competitive imperative that frames much of the practice in machine learning, and in many ways constrains thinking around machine learning.
+This competition is not always explicit or overt but it almost transpires in the form of examination.
+For instance, in _Doing Data Science_, Cathy O'Neil and Rachel Schutt offer a pragmatic set of steps for working with machine learners:

+>The big picture is that given data, a real-world classification problem, and constraints, you need to determine:
+    >1.
+Which classifier to use
+    >2.
+Which optimization method to employ
+    >3.
+Which loss function to minimize
+    >4.
+Which features to take from the data
+    >5.
+Which evaluation metric to use

+    [@Schutt_2013, 116]

+Perhaps the order of these steps would be contested by some people, but each of these determinations is definitely a matter of competitive contention.
+Whether or not this competition deeply structures the field of machine learning is also a matter for further investigation.
+But in my experience, immersion in the field of machine learning, navigating its social textures, and getting a feeling for how it is to exist in these conditions definitely entails a sense of becoming the subject of examination.
+This feeling, which is concretised in the numerous machine learning competitions and online instructional materials, is convoluted because it concerns the constitution of machine learners themselves as operations of examination and as a form of documentation or statement of examination, test, and validation focused on errors.
+As Andrew Ng opines, 'we care about generalization error,' \index{Ng, Andrew} \index{error} \index{examination}, but error here both refers to something that neither the responsibility simply of the machine or its human others.
+Rather, responses to and care for this error move forwards and backwards between the human and non-human machine learners.

+[^8.3]: Unlike the cats detected by `kittydar,` the software discussed in the introduction to this book, the Google experiment did not use supervised learning.
+The deep learning approach was unsupervised [@Markoff_2012].
+That is, the neural nets were not given images in which cats were labelled to train on.

+## A privileged machine and its diagrammatic forms

 What accounts for the somewhat uneven fortunes of the neural net amongst machine learners?
 The unevenness of their performance, from limited curiosity in the late 1960s to best performer in the machine learning image classification competitions of the 1990s, from second best competitor in late 1990s to the spectacular promise of deep belief networks in 2012, suggests that some powerful dynamics or becomings are in play around them.
 These dynamics are not easily understood in terms of celebrity machine learners (human and non-human) suddenly rising to prominent or privileged positions in the research departments of social media platforms.[^8.7]  Nor does it make sense to attribute the rising fortunes of the neural net to the algorithms themselves, as if some decisive advance occurred in algorithms.
 The algorithms used in neural net have not, as we will see, been radically transformed in their core operations since the 1980s, and even then, the algorithms themselves (principally gradient descent \index{gradient descent}) were not new.
 There have been important changes in scale (similar to those described in the previous chapter in the case of the `RF-ACE` algorithm and Google Compute), but as is often the case in machine learning, their re-invention occurs through proliferation, changes in scale, re-distributions of knowledge and infrastructure and specific optimisations.
 While machine learners in their machine form can be assigned a privileged position in the transformations of knowledge and action today, human machine learners are not exactly marginalized, at least in high profile cases such as Ng, LeCun, Hinton and others.
 Rather, the scale of machine learning seems to be changing both for the algorithms and for the human computer scientists, programmers and engineers.

-[^8.3]: Unlike the cats detected by `kittydar,` the software discussed in the introduction to this book, the Google experiment did not use supervised learning.
-The deep learning approach was unsupervised [@Markoff_2012].
-That is, the neural nets were not given images in which cats were labelled to train on.

 [^8.7]: In any case, social media and search engines cannot be understood apart from the machine learning techniques that have been thoroughly woven through them since their inception.
 Hence _Elements of Statistical Learning_ devotes several pages Google's famous _PageRank_ algorithm, describing it as an unsupervised learner [@Hastie_2009, 576-578].

-## A privileged machine and its diagrammatic forms

 What accounts for this acceleration and slowing-down, the intensified interactions and abandonments of neural nets over the last three decades?
 Despite their apparent differences in origin, neural net share much with other machine learners.
 The language of brain, neurones and cognition associated with neural net covers over their much more familiar vector-space, function-finding and optimisations they draw on in practice.
 'The central idea,' write Hastie and co-authors, 'is to extract linear combinations of the inputs as derived features, and then model the target as a nonlinear function of these features.
 The result is a powerful learning method, with widespread applications in many fields' [@Hastie_2009, 389].